EconomyLens.com

 Stellantis says it will focus on 'affordability' in its new five-year investment drive. ©AFP

-Auburn Hills (United States) (AFP) – Jeep and Fiat owner Stellantis said Thursday that it would invest 60 billion euros in a five-year push to restore profitability, reducing its factory capacity in Europe while focusing on “affordability” in the shift to clean-energy vehicles.
+Auburn Hills (United States) (AFP) – Jeep and Fiat owner Stellantis said Thursday that it would invest 60 billion euros in a five-year push to restore profitability by emphasizing growth in North America and reducing capacity in Europe.
 The strategic blueprint presented at the group’s North American headquarters in Michigan comes after a series of announcements by CEO Antonio Filosa, brought in last year to get the world’s fourth-largest automaker on stronger financial ground.

 Related